jjmason/slake-build-utils/README.md

 slake-build-utils
 =================

+**This library only works with LiveScript 0.9.x.
+It is dead and has been replaced by the [Whisper](http://github.com/killdream/whisper) tool.
+Please use that instead**

 These utilities allow you to write moar concise Slakefiles, by providing some common build utilities as a reusable library.